-Hey, resin novice.
+Well, hi there resin novice!
 You’re in the right place.
-I get that starting with epoxy projects can be a little confusing.
-Don’t worry, I’ve got 15 years of resin experience with these hands and I want to help you too.
+Starting with epoxy projects can be a little overwhelming.
+Don’t worry, I’ve got 16 years of resin experience, and I want to help you too.
 Here are the top 12 questions I get from those new to making resin jewelry.

 1. Is resin dangerous?

-In a simple answer, it can be.
+In a simple answer, yes.
 But so can driving a car or cooking over a campfire.
 You should always take the appropriate resin safety precautions when working with any formula.
-At least always wear gloves and work in a well-ventilated area.
+At a minimum, wear gloves and work in a well-ventilated area.
 Some resins need special ventilation equipment and a respirator.
 How are you supposed to know if you are using one of those resins?
 Review the resin kit’s safety data sheet.

 3. Can I save extra mixed resin for later?

 Wouldn’t that be nice?
-Unfortunately, there answer here is no. Once you mix the resin, it’s ‘use it or lose it’ for making jewelry.
+Unfortunately, the answer here is no. Once you mix the resin, it’s ‘use it or lose it’ for making jewelry.

 4. Do all resins mix the same way?

 Not exactly.
-While the techniques of how to mix resin is the same between resin kits, each kit has its own instructions.
+While the techniques of how to mix resin are the same between resin kits, each kit has its own instructions.
 Follow them exactly.
 This includes paying careful attention to

 *minimum and maximum mixing amounts

-BONUS: If those terms don’t make sense to you, brush up on your resin vocabulary (without the awkward pop quiz)
+⭐️ BONUS: If those terms don’t make sense to you, brush up on your resin vocabulary (without the awkward pop quiz)

 5. Can I mix and match resins and hardeners?